Almond Vosotros: Amateur career

 Vosotros suited up for the Cebuana Lhuillier Gems in the PBA D-League, where he scored a career-high 26 points in 2014.

 Professional career

 Vosotros was drafted by the Blackwater Elite with the 13th overall pick in the 2015 PBA draft.
 He signed a two-year rookie contract with the Elite.

+On May 30, 2025, Vosotros returns to active line-up of TNT Tropang 5G.
+On the very same day Vosotros named Best Player of the Game versus NorthPort Batang Pier scoring 12 points 4/7 from the three point line.